davidwinter/puppet-nginx/README.md

+# puppet-nginx

-This puppet module aims to be lightweight and help you get an nginx virtual host up and running quickly.
-It was developed with Vagrant in mind so that I could get a web environment up and running in as few lines as possible.
+This puppet module aims to be lightweight and help you get an `nginx` virtual host up and running quickly.
+It was developed with `vagrant` in mind so that I could get a web environment up and running in as few lines as possible.

+If you're looking for `php-fpm` functionallity too, check out my other module, [phpfpm](https://github.com/davidwinter/puppet-phpfpm), which includes a resource for adding virtual hosts to nginx.

+## Install

+With librarian-puppet, add the following to your Puppetfile:

+	mod 'postfix',
+		:git => 'git://github.com/davidwinter/puppet-nginx.git'

+Then run `librarian-puppet install`.

-## How to use
+## Usage

-Clone this into your modules directory.
-Then in your manifests file, add the following:

 	nginx::vhost { 'your.domain.com':
 	  root => '/path/to/docroot',
 	}

 That's it!
 If you was expecting more, this module probably isn't for you.
 Though, there are a few options:

 	nginx::vhost { 'my site':
+	  ensure      => present,
 	  root        => '/var/www',
-		ensure      => present,
 	  priority    => '3',
 	  file        => 'my-site',
 	  server_name => 'my.site.com',
+	  index       => 'index.html',
 	  template    => 'myconfig/mysite.conf.erb',
 	}

 The `nginx` class can also be configured:

 	class { 'nginx':
 	  ensure        => present,
 	  default_vhost => false,
 	}

-## PHP-fpm
+## Author

-If you're looking for php-fpm functionallity too, check out my other module, [phpfpm](https://github.com/davidwinter/puppet-phpfpm), which includes a resource for adding virtual hosts to nginx.
+David Winter <i@djw.me>

-## Contribute
+## Licence

-Please feel free to submit pull requests for any other basic functionallity you think this module should include.
+MIT